wanx-troopers/wanx-troopers.github.io/talkies/longcat-avatar.md

 `LongCat Avatar` seems to be based on [LongCat](../longcat.md), and able to use same LoRA-s, at least to an extent.

-The purpose of `LongCat Avatar` appears remarkably similar to
+The purpose of `LongCat Avatar` appears remarkably similar to [HuMo](../humo.md) and [Infinite Talk](../infinite-talk.md).
+Actually it appears that the same team which created MultiTalk/InfiniteTalk is behind this model.

 As of 2025.12.20 the code supporting `LongCat Avatar` in `ComfyUI` is [longcat_avatar](https://github.com/kijai/ComfyUI-WanVideoWrapper/tree/longcat_avatar) branch in Kijai's [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) repository on Github.
 One of the relevant nodes: